hertzmann/hertzmann.github.io/_posts/2024-03-15-computer-graphics-research.md

 This new goal might sound indistinguishable from other kinds of scientific modeling, but there are subtle, important differences.
 For example, simulation of fluids in physics and numerical computing aim for accurate prediction of physical quantities, e.g., to test theories and forecast real systems, such as the weather.
 Such simulations care about predictive correctness, and often employ massive supercomputer computations to run, without producing realistic animations in the end.
 In contrast, [fluid simulations in computer graphics](https://dl.acm.org/doi/abs/10.1145/3596711.3596793) can produce realistic-looking animations very efficiently, often in real-time, even if they give up predictive accuracy by violate physical principles like energy conservation to do so.

+[Cole's 2008 paper](https://gfx.cs.princeton.edu/pubs/Cole_2008_WDP/) provides an excellent case study of computer graphics research as science, that is, as a description of real-world pictorial phenomena: they measured how well computer graphics algorithms predicted human-drawn lines, based on data they gathered with a controlled line-drawing task.

 One potential use for these tools is that "AI" tools can [help us understand human visual intelligence and creativity](/2023/09/27/what-is-creativity.html), analogous to the way that [Large Language Models inform understanding of human intelligence](https://journals.sagepub.com/doi/10.1177/17456916231201401) and [convolutional networks inform neuroscience](https://www.nature.com/articles/s41593-019-0520-2).

 In short, the goals in computer graphics research are:

 * _Engineering/design_: Build useful tools for people to create visual art, communication, and visualization, and
 * _Science_: Create generative scientific models of pictorial phenomena, and moving pictures with sound.

 These goals overlap substantially, and, in many cases, one can drive the other.
 I don't think you can describe the scope of the field or its impacts without both.